RobertARandolph/cider-rebl/README.md

 I prefer to only send specific forms to REBL as I work.
 This allows me to easily find the dozen or so things that I care about inspecting in a REPL session that might have 100(0)s of evaluations.

+This setup allows me (or you) to send specific things (last sexp, current defun/top-level-form) to REBL with a shortcut or two.

 # Installation

 ## deps.edn